 - Dun & Bradstreet

 A business account which appears on your credit report is called a tradeline.
-A tradeline could be a business credit card, loan, or vendor account.
+A tradeline could be a business credit card, loan, or vendor account (ie net-30, net-60, net-90).

-To qualify for a business credit score, like a PAYDEX Score, you may need to open four or more tradelines.
+To qualify for a business credit score, like a PAYDEX Score (different from a DUNS number), you may need to open four or more tradelines.
 If a lender, credit card issuer, or vendor doesn’t report your account to the credit bureaus, opening an account with that company won’t help you build business credit.

 Once you have business tradelines established, your next step is to pay your new accounts on time.
 While on-time payments certainly matter when your personal credit score is calculated, timely payments are even more important where a business credit score is concerned.
 In the business world, keeping an early payment schedule may also earn you a credit score boost.